kk-spartans/scholars-cup/08 - Reliving It Up/02 - Reincarnation stories and why they resonate today.md

 It’s popular because modern life is just flat.
 A lot of people are tired, lonely, and in endless cycles of school-home-sleep.
 This is a fantasy where you can literally *die* out of that grind and wake up somewhere exciting.

 Our world could definitely be a fantasy for someone else.
-Imagine a mede
+Imagine a medieval villager here:

  - Running water — black magic
+ - Smartphones — alien technology